 Terry Black’s on Barton Springs has a big patio, short lines, and serves some the best Lockhart-style barbecue in Austin.

 Yes, Rudy’s is located in a gas station.
 Also yes, their barbecue is freshly sliced, and is way better than it needs to be.

-Stiles Switch serves the best barbecue in North Austin, hands down.
+Stiles Switch serves the best barbecue in Central Austin, hands down.

 Phoebe’s Diner on Oltorf is where to go for breakfast or lunch any day of the week when you want both crab cake Benedict and smoked brisket at once.